 Now another momentous change is dawning.
-The new physics is showing us that egoism is its own worst enemy.
-As described on the home page, karma is a real phenomenon in the personal world.
+The new physics is showing us that egoism is its own worst enemy at a fundamental level because karma is a real phenomenon in the personal world.
 The things you do tend to ‘happen back to you’.
 And this means that undiluted egoism constantly increases the probabilities of harmful or even catastrophic events.
 It means that ‘enlightened self-interest’, doing as you would be done by, is the only intelligent way to live.

 So this has the potential to reinstate the cultural morality of the great religions, without the dogma.
 This in turn leads towards intelligent cooperation as the universal ideal, rather than the competition and greed that are currently characterised as success in so many of our modern cultures.
 But we are going to need a major shift if we are going to truly turn the tide of the egoistic culture.
 The new physics delivers.